leudz/shipyard/book/src/going-further/world-insides.md

 If [`EntityId`](https://docs.rs/shipyard/latest/shipyard/struct.EntityId.html) was interpreted as only an index, then two entities could have the same id.
 In just few operations, add - remove - add, we're back to the same index for a different entity, which could cause problems.

-Which is why [`EntityId`](https://docs.rs/shipyard/latest/shipyard/struct.EntityId.html) is not just an index, it is interpreted as two parts: a 48-bit index and a 16-bit version.
+Which is why [`EntityId`](https://docs.rs/shipyard/latest/shipyard/struct.EntityId.html) is not just an index, it is interpreted as two parts: a 48-bit index and a 16-bit generation.

-When we delete an entity its version gets incremented and its index becomes part of the optional tuple.
+When we delete an entity its generation gets incremented and its index becomes part of the optional tuple.

 This tuple only contains two elements, however, so we use the indices of deleted [`EntityId`](https://docs.rs/shipyard/latest/shipyard/struct.EntityId.html) entries to to form a linked list of all the deleted entries from most recently deleted to oldest.